taryarlin/topppay-docs/readme.md

 ### Blade Components

 > Please give me a favor.
-If you see some issues within this components, please fix in the code and update in this document.
+If you see any issues within this components, please fix in the code and update in this document.